+Amanda comes

-Amanda comes to The Rotary Foundation with more
+to The Rotary

+Foundation

+with more

 than 11 years

 of nonprofit

 fundraising

 experience,

-service and arts/cultural
+working in the

 areas of social

+service and

+arts/cultural

 organizations.

 Amanda has a

 strong professional background in fundraising, specifically individual and major gifts and stewardship, and membership services.
 Most recently, Amanda worked for the Harris Theater for Music and Dance where she led the annual giving initiatives for a \$38.8 million comprehensive campaign that included launching a major gifts program and working with volunteer committees to identify, cultivate, and solicit new annual and major gift donors.